KeganW/ScriptingInPractice/README.md

 sort the size of files in a given directory (compare file sizes in a neat, readable format), and compare numeric quantities of a symbol or sequence of characters between two files.
 For instance, if you want to compare the number of ">" in the solution's output vs your output (contains specific details as well).

+MORE: Read each script carefully.
+The top explains the parameters to pass in the bash script.
+You are more than welcome to change the scripts to fit your needs or desired format.